 Summer can be a tough time for snowshoers.
 For most of us, the snow has retreated to high elevations and consolidated to make snowshoes unnecessary.
-In the Northwest U.S. snow levels are around 8,000 feet, generally a few thousand feet above most trailhead and rock hard.
-My snowshoes have been left hanging in the garage, neglected in favor of trail runners and shorts.
+In the Northwest U.S., snow levels are around 8,000 feet (2438 m), generally a few thousand feet above most trailheads.
+My snowshoes have been stored and left hanging in the garage, neglected in favor of trail runners and shorts.

 Sand can swallow your feet, fill your shoes, and rub the skin right off your feet.
-Worse, the tricks we often use to keep snow out of our boots seem a lot less effective against sand.
-When the sand does get in it’s unlike snow, it won’t melt away.
+Worse, the tricks we often use to keep snow out of our boots (like gaiters) seem a lot less effective against sand.
+Plus, when the sand does get in, it won’t melt away.
 So how can we limit the amount of sand we get in our shoes?

 Although there was no cornice at the top of the dune, it was the least stable part of the slope.
-As we moved along the ridge we triggered what would have been loose dry avalanches in the snow.
-It was a great opportunity to discus avalanche safety with the kids again.
+As we moved along the ridge, we triggered what would have been loose dry avalanches in the snow.
+It was an excellent opportunity to discuss avalanche safety and the warning signs with the kids again.
 (It’s never too early to start.)

-With all these similarities to snow, I decided maybe the sled I had dragged along the dry trail might not have been a wasted effort after all.
-Normally, I’d have started the kids down the most gentle slope until they begged for more speed, but since that side dropped off a cliff down to the river a few hundred feet below we began along the ridge.
+With all these similarities to snow, I decided maybe the sled I had dragged along might not have been a wasted effort after all.
+Typically, I’d have started the kids down the most gentle slope until they begged for more speed.
+But since it dropped off a cliff down to the river a few hundred feet below, we began along the ridge.
 Or at least we tried.

 It turns out the reason a plastic sled works so well on snow is that the friction melts the snow and creates a lubricating layer of water.
 Since the melting point of sand (1700C) is a little bit higher than snow (0C), let alone the melting point of the sled (130C), we hardly moved at all.

-If you go, leave the sled at home, but do bring your snowshoes.
-If you’re going to be walking on sand for more than half a mile, they’ll be worth their weight.
-Even if you’re not going that far you should take snowshoes at least once just to say you have.
+So, if you go, leave the sled at home, but do bring your snowshoes.
+If you’re going to be walking on sand for more than half a mile (0.8 km), they’ll be worth their weight.
+Even if you’re not going that far, you should take snowshoes at least once, just to say you have tried it.

-Also, when you go, I would recommend bringing a few other items, such as a shade shelter, a pad for the dog to sit on instead of the hot sand, and of course, lots and lots of water.)
+Also, when you go, I would recommend bringing a few other items, such as a shade shelter, a pad for the dog to sit on instead of the hot sand, and of course, lots and lots of water.